BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

 ## Types Descriptions

  ### Fortran Intrinsic Derived types
    These types will be defined in the runtime library and it is proposed that the compiler will use a rename to use the runtime library definitions for these types in the compiler's implementation of the `ISO_Fortran_Env` module.
+REMOVE_NOTE_TODO: add rationale for this

  #### `caf_team_type`
    * implementation for `team_type` from `ISO_Fortran_Env`